-Google places importance on page layout for SEO, URL structure, navigational structure and internal linking structure.
-For each of you competitors identified in step four, analyse their website and landing pages.
+Google places importance on page layout for SEO, URL structure, navigational structure, and internal linking structure.
+For each of your competitors identified in step four, analyze their website and landing pages.

 - What is their website architecture?
 What is their navigation structure?